CrescentDepth/.github/.github/CODE_OF_CONDUCT.md

 - [ ] 🤬 Refrain from demeaning, discriminatory, or harassing behavior and speech.
 - [ ] ⭐ Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - [ ] 🧍 Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+- [ ] 😇 Mica should always be allowed 💖🥰

 ## 🤬 Unacceptable Behavior